NHSLeadership/nightingale-companion/readme.txt

 influenced by your content, your server environment and your other plugins running on your website.
 We have tested this with sample content on a site running the Nightingale theme, this plgin and the NHSBlocks plugin.
 With these parameters, we generated a 100 score in LightHouse for the metrics of Performance, Accessibility, Best Practices and SEO.

+ == Changelog ==

+ = 1.0.5 =
+ Bugfixes:
+  - corrected install routine to add correct default settings to plugin
+  - corrected check to see if child theme of Nightingale is in use, if so allow activation
+  - Added multisite functionality.
+If you have a previous version to enable multisite, please remove the plugin and reinstall so that the install routine runs again to activate this correctly.
+ Feature additions:
+  - Added social sharing buttons functionality.
+This uses the addthis library and is configurable to be disabled, above posts, below posts or both
+  - Added editable title for social sharing region.
+Default is "Share This:"
+  - added update jQuery option to enable more recent version of jQuery to be loaded to your WP install.
+Please note this may cause othe rplugins to fail.
+If enabling, use with caution and test thoroughly.
+Default is disabled.
+  - Added blog settings, allowing you to suppress featured images on individual posts/pages, add an author bio section and add other posts by author section.
+  - Added social widget to allow you to link to your social channels using a panel of buttons that stick to either the left or right of display.
+Configurable via Customiser > Social Widget, includes FaceBook, Twitter, YouTube, Vimeo, LinkedIn and RSS feed.

+ = 1.0.2 =
+Initial release.